kiboschool/course-pm-and-design/src/lessons/ui-design-basics/typography.md

   ![types-of-serif-fonts](https://user-images.githubusercontent.com/28001435/200083676-d8870636-761e-48b2-8f23-594ee244fc57.jpeg)

   ### Fonts

   Fonts are the different weights within a typeface (font family).
 If you were to choose Roboto as a typeface then Roboto regular, medium and bold would be the fonts.

   ### Line Spacing
   Line spacing is the vertical height between two lines of text.
 Typically line spacing should be between 130% - 180% of the font height (when in doubt go for 150%).

   ### Kerning

   Kerning is the space between each character in a word.

    ### Tracking

   Tracking is the uniform horizontal space between characters in words in a block of text.
 The main difference between tracking and kerning is that kerning refers to the space between two characters while tracking refers to the space between all characters in a word.

    ### Weight, Height and Size

   Weight refers to the thickness of a font, height is the vertical space the font occupies and size is how big the font is.
 These three aspects of a font can be manipulated to show hierarchy within your UI or to bring/reduce focus on certain bodies of text in your UI.
 We’ll touch more on font heirarchy below.

-   ### Weight, Height and Size

-  Weight refers to the thickness of a font, height is the vertical space the font occupies and size is how big the font is.
-These three aspects of a font can be manipulated to show hierarchy within your UI or to bring/reduce focus on certain bodies of text in your UI.
-We’ll touch more on font heirarchy below.

-   ---

   ## Principles of Typography

   Typography plays an important role in UI/UX design.
 How typefaces are styled, structured and laid out can make navigating your designs either pleasurable or uncomfortable.
 Most people do not fully read text while navigating digital products rather they scan through.
 Reflect back on your experiences while using websites and apps, you may find that you also scan through bodies of text rather than reading them.
 Based on this, its important that the typfaces we use are styled, structured and laid out in ways that make navigating text in our designs as easy and seamless as possible.
 Below are guidelines that will help improve typography in your UI design.